wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Drawing/My Book on Drawing/Drawing the Mechanics of Form and Force - Form-Finding in Drapery and Anatomy/6 The Generation of Sub-Planes and Sub-Forms from Force Flow and Redistribution.md

-# Chapter 5: **The Generation of Sub-Planes and Sub-Forms from Force Flow and Redistribution**
+# **Chapter 6: The Generation of Sub-Planes and Sub-Forms from Force Flow and Redistribution**

 Understanding how **sub-planes and sub-forms emerge from the interaction of external and internal force flow** is essential to grasping the **structural evolution of form under force dynamics**.
 These emergent forms are not arbitrary; they appear as a **necessary response to the redistribution of force, tension, and compression**.
 By thoroughly analyzing **where and how force accumulates, redistributes, and stabilizes**, we can predict and construct form with structural integrity and natural fluidity.